 1. Rifugio Auronzo to Forcella Lavaredo Viewpoint | 2.2km – 40 mins

-The route starts at the Rifugio Auronzo car park.
+The Tre Cime di Lavardo hike starts at the Rifugio Auronzo car park.
 Walk past the rifugio and follow the wide gravel path 101 in the direction of Rifugio Lavaredo.
 The Cadini range will be to your right, and Tre Cime to your left.
 You’ll know you’re going the right way when you pass Capella Degli Alpini.
 This part of the hike is flat and pretty busy.

-You’ll quickly reach Rifugio Lavaredo, where I would definitely recommend that you stop for a break on the deck.
-If you’re not ready for a drink or snack then just take the opportunity to enjoy the amazing views from here.
+You’ll quickly reach Rifugio Lavaredo.
+You should stop here for a break on the deck even if you’re not ready for a drink or snack because the amazing views from here are phenomenal.

 2. Forcella Lavaredo to Rifugio Locatelli | 2.2km – 40 mins